Everyone is Online All the Time

 Oceans of Moving Data, Immediate Insight, Faster Decision-making

 Facebook, Twitter, and other platforms generate massive volumes of social data.
-This surge of data will only rise.
+This surge of data will only rise and important new data sources will continue to appear on a regular basis.
 Proprietary data sources are also generating huge quantities of real-time data.
 Increasingly, businesses of all types and sizes must monitor, process, and act on insight gleaned from these “in-flight” data sets.
 Faster decision-making based on immediate understanding of the situation will drive substantial new value for businesses for years to come.

 New Internet Devices Create New Data Signals